alexthecat123/ArduinoFile/README.md

 If you plan on using the ArduinoFile without the Cameo/Aphid Selector, just format your microSD card as FAT32 and copy your desired raw disk image (images from the Cameo/Aphid work fine) over to the root directory of the card.
 Change the file's name to "profile.image", plug the SD card into the Arduino, press the reset button, and you should be up and running!
 <br><br>
 If you want to use the Selector (HIGHLY recommended), format the card as FAT32 and copy the contents of the SDTemplate folder into the root of the SD card.
 This will set up the rescue folder with backups of the Selector in ProFile, 3.5", and Twiggy formats and will place an image of the selector called "profile.image" in the root of the card.
 You can now plug the SD card into the ArduinoFile and press the reset button to initialize the device.

+### Status LED
+When the ArduinoFile is first initializing the SD card and switching to the default drive image, the status LED will illuminate red.
+The LED will turn green after these operations have completed (usually around two or three seconds), indicating that the emulator is ready for use.
+The LED will go dark during a read or write operation and will remain green whenever the ArduinoFile is not communicating with the host.

 ### How to Use It